A Great Battle Raging

 People who look like good parents can easily hide their attempted murder secrets because no one believes they are capable of wanting to kill their children.
 It is a trauma that can spill into other lives.

 For years I was unable to cope.
+A great battle raged within my soul.
 My inability to cope with overwhelming trauma was challenging for many years and affected many people.

 Some of this may be uncomfortable to read.
 You will also read about a life that unfolds into some happiness.
 I never expected any sort of happy ending.
 I do not feel guilty about coping with my life as best I could.
 Failing to live my life like others expected meant something was wrong with me, in their opinion.
 I had to overcome that as well.
 I do not feel guilty about living my own life in the way that I choose.
 You will see what I have been able to accomplish in spite of my childhood.